pankubhaiya/Instagram/README.md

 # Instagram

-Absolutely, here's a sample README file for your Instagram-like React

 Instagram Clone App
 Welcome to our Instagram Clone App!
 This application allows users to view and interact with posts, add comments, and create new posts.
 Built using React, and a mock API for data.